What is Italo?

 Frequency: Trenitalia operate the more frequent service, running trains half-hourly at peak times between Milan, Florence and Rome.
 Italo is still building up its services but will eventually run hourly on the main Milan-Florence-Rome-Naples route, not quite as frequent as Trenitalia.
 However, both trains operate a 'reservation compulsory' system, so once you've bought a ticket on a specific train frequency is irrelevant as you can only travel on the train you've booked.

 Convenience of the stations: If you're heading to or from Rome, you may prefer the Frecciarossa, as this almost always uses Rome Stazione Termini, the main central station from where you can walk to most of the city sights and to many central hotels.
-Italo usually only uses Rome Tiburtina station which is a €10 taxi ride from central Rome - only a few Italos use Roma Termini.
+Italo usually uses Rome Tiburtina station which is a €10 taxi ride from central Rome - relatively few Italos use Roma Termini.
 However, in Milan, Italo's Porta Garibaldi station is just as central as Trenitalia's Milan Centrale (although admittedly without Milan Centrale's magnificent architecture), and if you're connecting with a French TGV from Paris, Italo is more convenient because the Paris TGVs also use Milan Porta Garibaldi.
 On the other hand, if you're connecting to or from Switzerland or other locations in northern Italy such as Lake Como, a Frecciarossa to or from Milan Centrale may be more convenient, as most trains come into Milan Centrale including the EuroCity trains to & from Switzerland.
 At other stations such as Bologna, Florence, Naples and Venice, Italo and Frecciarossa use the same centrally-located stations.
 Map of Rome showing stations.
 Map of Florence showing stations.